Ligovsky People's House: Previous initiatives

-Sofia Panina had been involved in a number of initiatives to support the local working class community: in1891, she had helped create a free children's canteen in rented premises was opened in the Alexander Nevsky District.
-Over the next decade this developed into a teahouse with a library and facilities for evening educational classes for adults and children.
-In 1901 she provided the land for the People's House and launched a petition to Saint Petersburg City Council for permission to build the current building.
-When permission was granted Julius Benois was engaged as the architect and the building was completed in 1903.
+Sofia Panina had been involved in a number of initiatives to support the local working class community: in 1891, she had helped create a free children's canteen in rented premises that were opened in the Alexander Nevsky District.
+Over the next decade, this developed into a teahouse with a library and facilities for evening educational classes for adults and children.
+In 1901, she provided the land for the People's House and launched a petition to Saint Petersburg City Council for permission to build the current building.
+When permission was granted, Julius Benois was engaged as the architect, and the building was completed in 1903.